RafaySystems/terraform-provider-rafay/docs/resources/namespace.md

 - `cpu` - (String) The number of CPU threads.
 - `memory` - (String) The amount of memory, in gibibytes.
 A gigabyte is a close equivalent to a gibibyte.

-    See the Kubernetes [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) documentation page for more inforamtion.
+    See the Kubernetes [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) documentation page for more information.

 <a id="nestedblock--spec--resourcequota--limitsrequests"></a>
 ### Nested Schema for `spec.resource_quotas.limits` and `spec.resource_quotas.requests`